IPv4 address exhaustion: Impact of APNIC RIR exhaustion and LIR exhaustion

 Systems that require inter-continental connectivity will have to deal with exhaustion mitigation already due to APNIC exhaustion.

 At APNIC, existing LIRs could apply for twelve months stock before exhaustion when they were using more than 80% of allocated space allocated to them.
 Since 15 April 2011, the date when APNIC reached its last block, each (current or future) member will only be able to get one allocation of 1024 addresses (a block) once.
 As the slope of the APNIC pool line on the "Geoff Huston's projection of the evolution of the IP pool for each RIR" chart to the right shows, the last block would have been emptied within one month without this policy.
-By APNIC policy, each current or future member can receive only one block from this last (there are 16384 blocks in the last block).
-Since there are around 3000 current APNIC members, and around 300 new APNIC members each year, APNIC expects this last block to last for many years.
-Since the redistribution of recovered space, APNIC is distributing an additional to each member upon request.
+Under this APNIC policy, each current or future member could receive only one block from this last (there are 16,384 blocks in a block).
+Based on the membership growth rate at the time of the 2011 exhaustion, APNIC initially expected this final block to last for many years.
+Following the subsequent redistribution of recovered space, APNIC began distributing an additional to each member upon request.

 The 1,024 addresses in the block can be used by APNIC members to supply NAT44 or NAT64 as a service on an IPv6 network.
 However at a new large ISP, 1,024 IPv4 addresses might not be enough to provide IPv4 connectivity to all the customers due to the limited number of ports available per IPv4 address.

 The regional Internet registries (RIRs) for Asia (APNIC) and North America have a policy called the Inter-RIR IPv4 Address Transfer Policy, which allows IPv4 addresses to be transferred from North America to Asia.
 The ARIN policy was implemented on 31 July 2012.

 IPv4 broker businesses have been established to facilitate these transfers.